-ADLER: Thank you.
+JULIAN ADLER: Thank you.

-At times these two ideas seem almost in conflict, but why was it important to you guys to make those points together.
+At times these two ideas seem almost in conflict, but why was it important to you guys to make those points together?

-BERMAN: I think that the underlying reason that we wrote this book, was really as you say to sound an optimistic and a hopeful note.
-I think that there's a lot of hand wringing and a lot of outrage right now within the field of criminal justice, and a lot of that is justified.
+BERMAN: I think that the underlying reason that we wrote this book was really, as you say, to sound an optimistic and a hopeful note.
+I think that there's a lot of hand-wringing and a lot of outrage right now within the field of criminal justice, and a lot of that is justified.
 Anyone who's spent time in Rikers Island, who's spent time in criminal courts around the country, knows that we're not living up to the standards that I think we should be setting for ourselves as a democracy.

-The problems are rife, but from my perspective I think that problems have actually been pretty well documented at this point, and I think the impulse behind this book was to pivot from problem identification and problem analysis and historical looking back to the future, and looking forward and trying to highlight things that can be done in the here and now.
+The problems are rife, but from my perspective I think that the problems have actually been pretty well documented at this point, and I think the impulse behind this book was to pivot from problem identification and problem analysis and historical looking back, to the future, and looking forward and trying to highlight things that can be done in the here and now.